Real Property and Tax Data

 Unsure of property lines?

 In addition to reading your deed, a survey is the best way to know your property boundaries.
-First check if your land has a survey on it - Recorded Certified Survey Maps are in the Register of Deeds office, while maps of survey (not recorded) are in the Land Records Department and seen online in our GIS Web Map.
+Please note that our GIS Web Map only shows approximate parcel lines and can be up to 200 feet off in some cases.
+First check if your land has a survey on it - recorded Certified Survey Maps (CSMs) are in the Register of Deeds office, while maps of survey (not recorded) are in the Land Records Department and seen online in our GIS Web Map.
 To contact a land surveyor, see the list on our Land Surveying page.